-- to defend national and allied territory, including the Caribbean parts of the Kingdom, and the national interests of the Kingdom of the Netherlands; - to promote the international rule of law;

-- to support and assist civilian authorities in maintaining law and order, providing disaster relief and humanitarian aid, on a national as well as an international scale.
+- to defend national and allied territory, including the Caribbean parts of the Kingdom, and the national interests of the Kingdom; - to defend and promote the international rule of law; - to support and assist civilian authorities in maintaining law and order, providing disaster relief and humanitarian aid, on a national as well as an international level.
 This task is based on a number of different laws such as the 2012 Police Act.
 These activities are always performed at the request of, and under the authority of, the civilian authorities and within the legal framework for such activities.